seriouscatsoserious/Electron-DC-Launcher/README.md

 3. **Commit your changes** (`git commit -m 'Add some AmazingFeature'`)
 4. **Push to the branch** (`git push origin feature/AmazingFeature`)
 5. **Open a Pull Request**

+## ⚠️ Disclaimer

+Drivechain Launcher is in heavy development.
+Features and functionalities may change, and the application may contain bugs.
+Please use with caution and contribute to the development process to help improve the software.